Dash has seen remarkable growth. Here’s how this altcoin works.

 In contrast, bitcoin transactions usually take 10 minutes to an hour for confirmation.

-The average Dash transaction fee is around $0.10.
-Meanwhile, the average bitcoin transaction fee is $2 to $4.
+In late 2017, the average Dash transaction fee was around $0.10 when the average bitcoin transaction fee was $2 to $4.

 Because those averages skew toward larger transactions, you’ll want to look at the median transaction fees to learn what the typical user pays.